Tangent Space Excitation Ansatz for Quantum Circuits

 Likewise, SMA also suggests an excitation ansatz for quantum circuits.
-As $|\Phi_K(G)\rangle$ depends on $G$ linearly, one can take $G$ from the operator basis of single qubit $\{X, Y, Z, I\}$, where $X,Y,Z$ are Pauli matrices and $I$ is identity operator.
-The resulting four states can be viewed as a basis of a subspace, where the low energy states live.
-(For nonzero $K$, the state with $G=I$ is a null vector.
-For the ease of discussion, we keep this operator in the basis.)
-However, the generality of SMA and the range of excited states captured is typically limited, and to improve the accuracy, one replaces the local tensor in the MPS setting by a new tensor which still forms a subspace for the excitation.
-As entanglement degree of freedom and local tensors are native objects in tensor networks, we now propose a corresponding improvement in the quantum circuit setting.
+As $|\Phi_K(G)\rangle$ depends on $G$ linearly, one can take $G$ from operator basis of single qubit $\{X, Y, Z, I\}$, with Pauli matrices $X,Y,Z$ and identity operator $I$.
+The resulting four states form a subspace for the low-energy states.
+This is indeed known as subspace expansion VQE (SEVQE) for excited state~\cite{McClean2017}.
+However, the generality of SMA and range of excited states captured are typically limited (see examples later), and to improve it, one needs to consider operators with larger support.
+Unlike MPS, where perturbations on entanglement degrees of freedom can spread, one does not have direct access to compact local tensors of the state on quantum devices.
+Therefore, a fundamentally new way of effectively realizing operator with large spatial support is needed.

 \textit{Excitation ansatz for quantum circuits.--} On quantum computers, the ground state $|\Psi\rangle$ of an $N$-qubit system with Hamiltonian $H$ is generated by a depth $D$ unitary circuit acting on an easy-to-prepare state $|\Psi_0\rangle$: $|\Psi\rangle=U_D U_{D-1}\cdots U_1 |\Psi_0\rangle$.
-Here, $U_l$ on the $l$-th layer is composed by a set of short-range gates acting on non-overlapping qubits.
-When the unitary gates are not known \textit{a priori}, various hybrid classical-quantum algorithms have been proposed to find the optimal one, including the VQE, the variational adiabatic quantum algorithm~\cite{Schiffer2022}, and the quantum imaginary time evolution~\cite{McArdle2019,Motta2020}, etc. For the ease of discussion, we further assume that the obtained ground state $|\Psi\rangle$ is translationally invariant, which can be realized when the unitary gate $U_l$ in each layer (or two consecutive layers) commutes with translation operator.
-For the case without explicit translation invariance, see End Matter and supplemental materials (SM)~\footnote{In the SM, we provide fermion solution and additional data for 1D TFI model, Hamiltonian Variational ansatz (HVA) and $n=1$ tangent space excitation for 2D TFI model, HVA ansatz for spin-$1/2$ kagome Heisenberg antiferromagnet, details of excitation spectrum and dynamical spin structure factor for 1D spin-$1/2$ Heisenberg chain, and a discussion of the difference with tangent space excitation ansatz in classical tensor networks and known quantum algorithms for excited states~\cite{Nielsen2012,Schiffer2025,McClean2017,Nakanishi2019,Sun2025,Chan2025}.}.
+Here, $U_l$ on the $l$th layer is composed by a set of short-range gates acting on non-overlapping qubits, which can be variationally determined using various hybrid quantum-classical algorithms~\cite{Tilly2022,Schiffer2022}.
+We further assume that $|\Psi\rangle$ is translationally invariant, which can be realized with properly chosen unitary gates.
+For the case without explicit translation invariance, see End Matter and supplemental material (SM)~\footnote{See the Supplemental Material [url], in which we compare our approach with several existing quantum excited-state algorithms, show fermion solution~\cite{Mbeng2024} and additional data for 1D TFI model, and describe the HVA and supplementary data for 2D TFI model.
+We further discuss the HVA for kagome Heisenberg model and details of excitation and dynamical spin structure factor for a Heisenberg chain.}.